Training with us will lead to Qualified Teacher Status (QTS) as a secondary school teacher in one of the following subjects:

 School Placements

-LSS works in partnership with over 50 schools in our area.
+The SCITT works in partnership with over 50 schools in our area.
 This includes secondary, primary, sixth form and alternative provision to ensure that we can draw on a wide range of knowledge and expertise from expert colleagues.

-We have long-established relationships with partner schools, and work with them to offer you high-quality in-school placements where mentors will work with you to take what you learn from professional learning and LSM sessions, and develop this into the professional wisdom to be a skilled teacher in the classroom.
+We have long-established relationships with partner schools, and work with them to offer you high-quality in-school placements where mentors will work with you to take what you learn from professional learning and LM sessions, and develop this into the professional wisdom to be a skilled teacher in the classroom.

 Our Lead Professional Mentor works across our schools with our teams of mentors to ensure you are developed through a carefully constructed curriculum, that compliments your professional learning sessions through an instructional coaching approach.